TodePond/Arroost/documentation/manual-testing/README.md

 Arroost is in a very early stage, and you can't do much (yet).<br>
 However, some things can still be tested already!

-Note: I'm not actively working on touch controls, so some functionality is missing (eg: pinch zooming).
-However, I don't want it to get completely broken!
-I've fixed a few crashes with it already.
+---

 Below are some very basic tests you could try out, if you want to help.<br>
 Please only do so if it's something you might enjoy though :)

 It's really helpful if you tell me your browser and operating system too!

+**Note:** I'm not actively working on touch controls, so some functionality is missing (eg: pinch zooming).
+However, I don't want it to get completely broken!
+I've fixed a few crashes with it already.

 ## Camera Controls